radiantearth/stac-spec/extensions/README.md

 implementations will use several extensions to fully describe their data.

 Extensions to the core STAC specification provide additional JSON fields that can be used to better describe the data.
-Most tend to be about describing a particular data type or domain, but some bring in additional functionality.
+Most tend to be about describing a particular domain or type of data, but some imply functionality.

 Extensions should include narrative explaining the fields, a comprehensive example, and a JSON-Schema to validate compliance.